NC State Extension Publications

 Septoria brown spot causes 0.5% of yield losses in North Carolina soybean production and can be found throughout the growing season.
 Warm, wet weather favors disease development, and dense plantings favor disease development in the lower canopy.

-(Phakospora pachyrhizi)
+(Phakopsora pachyrhizi)

 Symptoms.
 Rust lesions are tan to reddish-brown and may occur on any green surface of the plant.
 Lesions contain one to three pustules that are raised on the leaf surface.
-Lesions may have an angular shape, and may be confused with bacterial pustule lesions.
+Lesions may have an angular shape and may be confused with bacterial pustule lesions.
 Placing leaves in a bag with a moistened paper towel for 24 hours may cause pustules to erupt and expose spores.
 Infected plants may defoliate early and have smaller seeds.
-If you suspect that rust may be present in your field, contact your county Extension agent to send samples to the North Carolina State University Plant Disease and Insect Clinic for confirmation.
+If you suspect that rust may be present in your field, contact your county Extension agent to send samples to the Plant Disease and Insect Clinic for confirmation.

 Stem and Root Rots